phairow/linuxsetup/README.md

 ## install some apps
 - Atom editor
-- Chrome (may be already have chromium)
+- Chrome (or may already have Chromium)
 - Firefox